-In the cosmic vision the earth is personified and comes to the womanís rescue.
+In the cosmic vision the earth is personified and comes to the woman's rescue.
 God has often used the physical processes of the earth to assist His people in fighting adversaries.
-Israelís first experience came on the heels of their escape from Pharaoh in Egypt.
-God opened a highway through the Red Sea to enable Israelís escape and then after their safe passage collapsed the waters to destroy Pharaohís army (Ex 14:26-31).
-God also used the earth to stop a rebellion against Moses (Num 16:32f) and caused the sun to stand still to aid Joshuaís army (Josh 10:13).
-There are also other examples in Scripture of God using the resources of the earth against Israelís enemies (Josh 10:11; 1Sam 5:11f; 7:10; 14:14f).
-Following the imagery of the flood Israel will be helped by forces that are not under Satanís control.
-Faithful Jews may take comfort from Psalm 32:6-7,
+Israel's first experience came on the heels of their escape from Pharaoh in Egypt.
+God opened a highway through the Red Sea to enable Israel's escape and then after their safe passage collapsed the waters to destroy Pharaoh's army (Ex 14:26-31).
+God also used the earth to stop a rebellion against Moses (Num 16:32f) and caused the sun to stand still to aid Joshua's army (Josh 10:13).
+There are also other examples in Scripture of God using the resources of the earth against Israel's enemies (Josh 10:11; 1Sam 5:11f; 7:10; 14:14f).
+Following the imagery of the flood Israel will be helped by forces that are not under Satan's control.
+Faithful Jews may take comfort from the words of David,

 Morris, identifying the "flood" as an army from the beast, suggests that the means of destruction is a sudden great fissure opening up in the earth, perhaps in the Great Rift Valley, and swallowing the troops, the artillery, and planes (DSB).
-However, Morrisí interpretation does not fit the chronology of the events in this chapter.
+However, Morris' interpretation does not fit the chronology of the events in this chapter.
 If the "flood" refers to the invasion of Israel from Islamic countries, then the deliverance provided by the earth may be fulfilled by a "great earthquake" and a rain of "hailstones, fire and brimstone" from volcanic eruptions, which destroy much of the invading army as described in Ezekiel 38:19, 22.

-According to Maimonides, a famous 12th century Jewish scholar, Moses received 613 Commandments.
-All of the commandments were given with the expectation of obedience.
-Yeshua and the apostles refuted the notion that the authority of Godís commandments ended with the advent of the Messiah (Matt 5:17; Rom 3:31; Eph 2:20).
-God's intention is that the standards of holiness and righteousness in the Torah will be fulfilled in the discipleís life (Matt 7:12; Rom 8:4; cf. Jer 31:33; Ezek 36:27).
+The reader may well ask, "What commandments do these children of God keep?"
+The simple answer is they keep the commandments anticipated by the promise of the New Covenant (Jer 31:33; Ezek 11:19-20; 36:27).
+See the section "New Covenant Torah" in my article Under the Law.
+Yeshua and the apostles refuted the notion that the authority of God's commandments ended with the advent of the Messiah (Matt 5:17; Rom 3:31; Eph 2:20).
+God's intention is that the standards of holiness and righteousness in the Torah will be fulfilled in the disciple's life (Matt 7:12; Rom 8:4).
 The disciple who loves God with all his heart will endeavor to comply (John 14:15-23; 15:10; 1Cor 7:19; 1Jn 2:3ff; 3:22; 2Jn 1:6).

-Ladd suggests that the Grk. phrase tēn marturian Iēsou should be taken either as a subjective genitive, meaning the testimony that Yeshua bore or an objective genitive, meaning the testimony that disciples bear about Yeshua.
+Ladd suggests that the Grk. phrase "testimony of Yeshua" should be taken either as a subjective genitive, meaning the testimony that Yeshua bore or an objective genitive, meaning the testimony that disciples bear about Yeshua.
 Mounce favors the former and Stern favors the latter.
 See 14:12 on the significance of the subjective genitive in the phrase "faith in Yeshua."
 The reference to the disciples' testimony in verse 11 has influenced interpretation of this verse.
-While the "testimony" could refer to both belief in Yeshua as Son of God, Savior and Lord (1Jn 4:15) and public identification with Him (Rom 10:10), the phrase more likely means that the faithful disciples proclaim the Word of God first delivered by Yeshua when He walked the earth, as well as Yeshuaí testimony contained in this book (1:2, 9; 19:10; 20:4).
+While the "testimony" could refer to both belief in Yeshua as Son of God, Savior and Lord (1Jn 4:15) and public identification with Him (Rom 10:10), the phrase more likely means that the faithful disciples proclaim the Word of God first delivered by Yeshua when He walked the earth, as well as Yeshua' testimony contained in this book (1:2, 9; 19:10; 20:4).

 Yeshua gave a faithful testimony about Himself, His relationship to the Father, His Messianic mission on earth and His plan to establish the Kingdom now and in the future.
 Yeshua wanted His disciples to ensure that His words were transmitted intact to succeeding generations (22:10, 18f).
 The verb "hold to" refers to keeping a grip or maintaining loyalty to the divine commission in the face of temptation, threats or torment.
 As the gospel song says about the three friends of Daniel, "they would not bend, they would not bow, they would not burn."
-The fact that Gentile believers are the object of Satanís attack means the gathering and resurrection of the saints have not happened yet.
+The fact that followers of Yeshua are the object of Satan's attack means the gathering and resurrection of God's people have not happened yet.

 18― And he stood on the sand of the sea.